 - Get details regarding any damage deposit, lease terms, amount of rent and payment due dates, policy regarding pets, and so on.

 When you’re meeting the landlord at the property, be on time.
 If you’re late, he/she may think you’re also the type to be late paying your rent.
 You want to make a good impression.
 After all, you may not be the only prospective tenant the landlord has to choose from.
-Once you find a place you want to rent, the next step in the process is completing a rental application.
+Once you find a place you want to rent, the next step in the process is completing a rental application and getting tenant insurance.